Elham-EN/NASA-project-fullstack-app/README.md

 # Fake Nasa control misson dashboard project

-### Find a list of habitable planets based on ten thousands rows of data from nasa csv file and set a launch mission for one of those habitable planet.
+### Provide latest information on rocket launched by Nasa and SpaceX, their paylod, mission, launch date, destination.

 ### Programming, libraries and tools used for this project